Wrongful Death Attorneys

 Seeking compensation is a must in wrongful death cases.
 Go after the negligent parties and make them pay for what they have done.
-Hire us to be your wrongful death attorney and we will utilize all legal means to ensure that the guilty party is held accountable.
+The Connecticut wrongful death attorneys at Hassett & George, P.C. will utilize all legal means to ensure that the guilty party is held accountable.

 What Are Examples of Wrongful Death Cases?

 Chances are that you have not read much on wrongful death cases before.
 Because of that, you may not be completely certain if what happened to your loved one could qualify as a wrongful death case.